 With their unique haircuts, facial tattoos, and earned nicknames, the Clone Troopers become unique, distinguishable and lovable heroes we can’t help but root for throughout the series.

 What’s even more tragic is knowing that the Republic’s loyal soldiers were created solely to fuel Palpatine’s war.
-As Rex discovers much later in Star Wars: Rebels they were used and manipulated, just like the droid army.
-And in the end, they were so focused, like the Jedi, on winning the Clone Wars, they failed to recognize that the only person who actually benefitted from the conflict was the Emperor himself.
+As Rex discovers much later in Star Wars: Rebels, they were used and manipulated, just like the droid army.
+And in the end, they were so focused, like the Jedi, on winning the Clone Wars, they failed to recognize that the only person who actually benefitted from the conflict was Palpatine himself.

 I will definitely miss The Clone Wars but am incredibly grateful for the seven seasons of exceptional storytelling that only made me fall in love with Star Wars and its characters that much more.

 Anyway, I hope you enjoyed the final season of The Clone Wars.
 If you haven’t seen it, I highly recommend it.
-You won’t be disappointed.
+If you're a Star Wars fan, you won’t be disappointed.

 We’ll have to wait and see what’s next for Star Wars.
 I’m hoping we get an announcement for a new animated series sometime soon, but who knows?
 For now, it’s on to Season 2 of The Mandalorian, hopefully premiered on Disney+ in the Fall.
-And if you haven’t checked out my review of Season 1 of the The Mandalorian, I encourage you to do so.
+And if you haven’t read my review of Season 1 of the The Mandalorian, check it out

-And lastly, if you’re looking for a fun an unique take on Star Wars, check out Zounds!
+And lastly, if you’re looking for a fun and unique take on Star Wars, check out Zounds!
 Online Productions’ live reading William Shakespeare’s: Verily, a New Hope by Ian Doescher, now on YouTube.

 Thank you so much for reading and for you continued support.
 If you liked this post don’t forget to hit the heart icon below.
-If you loved it and want to read more, subscribe to Perspectives off the Page for news and fresh content.
+If you loved it and want to read more, subscribe for news, content, and updates.

 Stay healthy.
 Stay strong.
 Stay creative.